OBOAcademy/obook/docs/tutorial/fhkb.md

 - Some links to papers about the FHKB.
 - Some slides about the FHKB tutorial.
 - A set of OWL resources for each stage of the FHKB.
-- Some blogs about the FHKB are athttp://robertdavidstevens.wordpress.com.
+- Some blogs about the FHKB are at http://robertdavidstevens.wordpress.com.

 ### 1.5 Conventions used in this Tutorial

 - All OWL is written in Manchester Syntax.
-- When we use FHKB entities within text, we use asans serif typeface.
+- When we use FHKB entities within text, we use a sans serif typeface.
 - We use CamelCase for classes and property names.
 - Class names start with upper case.
 - Individual names start with a lower case letter and internal underscores to break words.